minkowski-jetson/TriangulationProject/README.md

 You can change the cmake version and Eigen version in CMakeLists.txt and try to build if you have different versions.

-Use the standard cmake commands to use the repository with the given test file:
+Use the standard cmake commands to use the repository with the given test file in Ubuntu:

 from the TriangulationProject folder mkdir build && cd build